 Individuals receiving vocational rehabilitation services may have needed information contained in the eligibility evaluation and/or their vocational plan.

 Information relating to the disability is not part of the academic record and will not be sent with a transcript request.
-Consequently, individuals transferring from another college must request that the history of their accommodations and a copy of their documentation be sent from the transferring college’s disability office to the Lynch Office of Disability Services for review.
+Consequently, individuals transferring from another college must request that the history of their accommodations and a copy of their documentation be sent from the transferring college’s disability office to the Lynch Learning Center for review.

 If you have any questions about the levels of service, documentation requirements, or the application process for the Enhanced Program, contact us.